jowilf/qwikcrud/README.md

 ## Pricing

 `qwikcrud` makes one API call per prompt.
 Please note that `qwikcrud` will add a system prompt of around 900 tokens to your prompt.
-The cost of the API call may vary depending on the output length.
 For example, with the GPT-3.5-turbo-1106 model, it will cost around $0.003 to generate your application.
+The cost may vary depending on the output length.

 ## Contributing